Black Ivory Coffee

 Black Ivory Coffee is a brand of coffee produced by the Black Ivory Coffee Company Ltd in northern Thailand from Arabica coffee beans consumed by elephants and collected from their waste.
-The taste of Black Ivory coffee is influenced by elephants' digestive enzymes, which breaks down the coffee's protein.
+The taste of Black Ivory coffee is influenced by elephants' digestive enzymes, which break down the coffee's protein.
 The company claims to rescue elephants from tourist trade abuse.